ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 #### Replication Pair pane

-Replication Pair pane shows pairs of replication objects corresponding to one another n different node in a tree structure.
+Replication Pair pane shows pairs of replication objects corresponding to one another in different node in a tree structure.
 It manages four types of objects: Replication Pairs Object, Replication Pair Object, Replication Object, and Replication Target Table.

 ##### Replication Pairs Object